Trying to find a good home health aide (HHA) job description can be pretty difficult!

 This is one of the more important measures: if the patient has had more intake than output then this could be a serious condition and if the patient has had more output than intake this could be the result of dehydration.

 Report all changes of a patient (physical and/or mental)

-The home health aide will be responsible for notifying the RN about any changes to a patient.
+The home health aide will be responsible for notifying the nurse about any changes to a client.

 These observations will be part of the “big picture” of the care the patient receives.

 Example of things you will be reporting on: